pdoehle/swc-notes/ecology_r_man_vis.md

 ```

 ## Polishing the Final Product
-* Let's change the axis to have more informative names.
+* Let's change the axes to have more informative names.

 ```r
 final_plot <- timelapse + geom_line() + facet_wrap(~ species_id) + theme_bw()